 - occasionally, a short 10-15 minute talk by a cool speaker followed by open Q&A

-- no greasy sales pitches or attempts at audience exploitation (note: our sponsor[s] may be there to recruit — this is kosher because they’re legitimately supporting the event and being upfront about it — i.e. not slimy or sneaky)
+- no greasy sales pitches or attempts at audience exploitation (note: our sponsor[s] may be there to recruit and evangelize — this is kosher because they’re legitimately supporting the event and being upfront about it — i.e. not slimy or sneaky)

 - a safe, welcoming, and respectful atmosphere free from discrimination and harassment of any kind